-Fluoride is not added to any of the water sources for the Town.
-However, there is a natural occurrence of Fluoride in the Town's water supply.
+The town also does not add Fluoride to any of its water sources.
+This is due to a natural presence of Fluoride in the town's water supply.

-Some customers choose to install filtration systems in their homes.
-If you choose to use a water filter, follow these three rules:
+Some customers may choose to install filtration systems in their homes.
+If you do choose to use a water filter, please follow these three rules:

-- 1. Choose one designed for the specific type of filtration desired (i.e. chlorine, lead, Cryptosporidium, etc.). - 2.
-Make sure to use a filter that has been approved by the National Sanitation Foundation (www.nsf.org).

-3. Clean and maintain the filter as directed.
+- 1. Choose one designed for the specific type of filtration desired (i.e., chlorine, lead, Cryptosporidium, etc.). - 2.
+Make sure to use a filter that has been approved by the National Sanitation Foundation (www.nsf.org). - 3.
+Clean and maintain the filter per manufacture recommendations.